 Sophie Cleverly was born in Bath in 1989.
 She studied for a BA in Creative Writing and an MA in Writing For Young People.
-Her Scarlet and Ivy series is published by HarperCollins worldwide and by Sourcebooks in the US, as well as being translated into 4 different languages.
+Her Scarlet and Ivy series is published by HarperCollins worldwide, as well as being translated into 5 different languages so far.

 Aside from writing, she can often be found blogging about symphonic metal, watching fantastical TV and struggling to find her way out of her ever-increasing pile of books.